vega/vega-lite/site/docs/encoding/condition.md

 }
 ```

 A conditional field definition uses a data-driven encoding rule when marks fall within a selection, and a value encoding otherwise.
-As shown in the table below, the full gamut of data-driven encoding operations (including `aggregate`, `bin`, and `timeUnit`) are available here.
+As shown in the table below, the full gamut of encoding properties including transformation functions (`aggregate`, `bin`, `timeUnit`) as well as `scale` and `legend` are available here.

-{% include table.html props="selection,field,type,bin,timeUnit,aggregate" source="ConditionLegendFieldDef" %}
+{% include table.html props="selection,field,type,bin,timeUnit,aggregate,scale,legend" source="ConditionLegendFieldDef" %}

 For example, in the following visualization, the color of `rect` marks is driven by a conditional field definition.
-Drag an interval selection and observe that marks are colored based on their aggregated count if they lie within the interval, and are grey otherwise. _Note:_ When using a conditional field definition, only a `value` may be specified as the else (outer) branch.
+Drag an interval selection and observe that marks are colored based on their aggregated count if they lie within the interval, and are grey otherwise.

 <div class="vl-example" data-name="selection_type_interval"></div>

+__Note:__ When using a conditional field definition, only a `value` may be specified as the else (outer) branch.

 {:#value}
 ## Conditional Value Definition